You’ve been hit by a truck, and been injured. What’s next ?

 If you’ve never been in a truck accident before, this guide can help you plan for this worse case scenario and come out of it with a positive outlook toward the future.
 However, if you have recently experienced a truck accident, this guide can still help you.
 In fact, this guide can help you ensure that all the proper steps have been taken to ensure that your health, safety, and well-being will be protected going forward.

 What should I do after a Truck Accident ?

 You may not find it easy to recover from a truck accident alone, though.
 That’s no surprise, given the immense emotional and financial burdens placed upon accident victims.
 As such, it is only right for you to consider seeking compensation for your injuries and suffering without delay.
-To do that, contact a qualified truck accident lawyer at the Law Offices of Joel J. Kofsky today.
+To do that, contact a qualified truck accident lawyer at Philly Injury Law today.
 Their team of seasoned litigators can support you and provide you with options that meet your post-accident goals for recovery.

 Determine the Extent of Injuries

 First and foremost, after you’ve been involved in a truck accident, you need to take a moment to evaluate your situation.
 To do this, start by checking your own physical condition.
 This should include your arms, legs, and head, all of which are susceptible to injury while in the driver’s seat.
 Make note of any injuries mentally and determine if you’ll be able to evacuate the vehicle safely without assistance.
 If not, call emergency services immediately.

 After you have checked yourself for injuries, perform the same checks for your passengers (if you have any).
 If your passengers are conscious, ask if they have been injured and take note of any serious injuries exhibited.
 Ensure that each passenger will be able to exit the vehicle safely on their own power.
 If they cannot, determine if you will be able to safely help them or if you will need the help of emergency responders when they arrive.